Mock exams

 StudyLess supports multiple choice, short answer, essay, and mixed-format mock exams.

 Yes.
-StudyLess can focus practice on weaker cards for sharper review.
+StudyLess can focus a mock exam on your weaker cards for sharper review.

 Yes.
-Mock exams can be regenerated as many times as you want, and each new version pulls a fresh sample so you don't memorize the questions instead of the material.
+Mock exams can be regenerated as many times as you want, and each new version pulls a fresh sample so you learn the material instead of memorizing the questions.

 Set your exam date.
 Know what to study today.